GeoDS/CATS/README.md

 python -m scripts.run_cats [--sstm_path] [--weight_path] [--save_path] [--epoch]
 ```

-Where `sstm_path` is the spatiotemporal mobility matrix npy files, `weight_path` is the path to saved model weights, `save_path` is the path to save synthetic trajectory data.
+Where `sstm_path` is the spatiotemporal mobility matrix npy files, `weight_path` is the path to saved model weights, `save_path` is the path to save synthetic trajectory data, `epoch` is the epoch of the selected generator weight.

 ### Repository References